 Can orthotics cause pain?

-Is the patient’s orthotic well-suited to their problem?
+Is the orthotic well-suited to the patient’s problem?

 Is the orthotic well-suited to the patient’s shoes?